pskwarcz/learningDocker/dockerfile/java/README.md

 # Docker image with java runtime

+## image with jre

-1. create image from dockerfile
+create image from dockerfile

 ```
 docker build -t java .
 ```

-we can check that our image works by runing container with devault command.
+Check that our image works by runing container with devault command.
 It should print installed java version
 ```
 $ docker run --rm -it java
 openjdk version "1.8.0_141"